-Creating a ‘golden record’ (i.e., profile) for every individual in their respective martech ecosystems and across their databases is an imperative for marketing professionals today.
+Creating a ‘golden record’ (i.e., profile) for every individual in their respective technology ecosystems and across their databases is an imperative for growth-focused teams today.

 Master data management (MDM) tools — a popular business technology that specializes in data consolidation and information management — is one way for enterprise organizations to obtain said record for their prospects and customers.

 In fact, several teams within a business — customer service, sales, product development, and finance, for instance — can benefit from a cloud-managed master data management tool (and related MDM program), as the database solution:

 - Democratizes data throughout a given organization and provides key stakeholders with an exhaustive view of information needed in their respective day-to-day

 - Corrects erroneous and outdated data associated with customers, personnel, vendors, and products, among other kinds, and deduplicates copies of data points

 - Gives C-suites a single system from which they can glean insights into and analyze every corner of the business and make more informed decisions from said data

 However, there are considerable drawbacks to MDM software — particularly for marketing, customer experience (CX), analytics, and other growth-focused teams:

 - It relies on a high confidence rate that comes with inherent tradeoffs for these teams.
 Typically, MDM solutions only bring data into the golden record for an individual if they are 90% or more confident that data belongs to that person.

 - It only deals in structured, ‘hard’ data (e.g., transactional data, reference data) and does not include ‘softer’ data (e.g., cookie-based, IP addresses).